rlankhorst/zip-recipes/src/PREMIUM_README.md

 = 4.14 =
 Support for JSON-LD.
 Google's recommended way to format your recipes and other bug fixes.

+= 4.20 =
+Updated recipe creation screen to support mobile devices as well as other improvements.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==